openpolitics/manifesto/military.md

 ## Defence Budget

-Reviews of defence budgets should be tied to a review of commitments, not just expenditure, to ensure that UK Armed Forces are properly equipped and trained for role our defence and foreign policies are demanding of them.
+Reviews of defence budgets will be tied to a review of commitments, not just expenditure, to ensure that UK Armed Forces are properly equipped and trained for the roles that our defence and foreign policies are demanding of them.

 ## Private Military and Security Companies

 We will establish a regulatory body for private military and security companies (PMSC) registered in the UK.
 All PMSCs will be required to register with this body and they will then either receive approval to operate as a PMSC or not.
 PMSCs will have to seek approval with the regulatory body before accepting operational deployments.
-A list of private military contractors that have been killed whilst in the service of these PMSCs will also be collated and published annually.
+A list of private military contractors that are missing or killed whilst in the service of these PMSCs will also be collated and published annually.

 We will push for an international regulatory body and statutes for PMSCs around the world, possibly administered through the UN.
 The international body could potentially incorporate both the [Montreux Document](https://www.globalpolicy.org/images/pdfs/0917montreuxdocument.pdf) and the [International Code of Conduct for Private Security Service Providers](http://icoca.ch/sites/all/themes/icoca/assets/icoc_english3.pdf).